 Please note that we also have a Facebook page.
 You do not need to have a Facebook account to access our Facebook page -- it's public.
 This is our general medium for broadcasting updates, such as when contributor and subscription copies are mailed out.
 We do not participate in LinkedIn or Twitter.
 Facebook is enough of an overloaded circuit.
 Our Facebook page: https://www.facebook.com/san.review

 Tobi Cogswell is a four-time Pushcart nominee and a Best of the Net nominee.
+Her first full-length book of poems is Poste Restante.
+Her second full-length book, A Coincidence of Castles, is due out soon from Glass Lyre Press.
 Publication credits include or are forthcoming in Columbia College Literary Review, East Coast Literary Review, Spoon River Poetry Review, Gargoyle, december, Hawai’i Pacific Review, Pirene's Fountain, Rhino, Illya’s Honey, RE:AL, Mojave River Review, Los Angeles Review, Pacific Review, Pea River Review, Sport Lit, Sugar House Review, The Dead Mule School of Southern Literature, Red Earth Review, Red River Review, I-70 Review, Turbulence (UK), Slipstream, Penumbra, Border Crossing, Inkspill (UK), Bacopa, Iodine Poetry Journal, Frostwriting (Sweden), Alligator Stew (UK), Paper Nautilus, Slippery Rock Arts Bulletin (SLAB), Chiron Review, The Chaffin Journal, Third Wednesday, Palehouse: Letters to Los Angeles, and various other journals in the US, UK, Sweden and Australia.
 She has five chapbooks -- Sanity Among the Wildflowers (2005), Hostage Negotiation in Negative-Land (2006), Carpeting the Stones (2008), Surface Effects in Winter Wind (2011) and the latest is Lit Up (2012).
 Her full-length poetry collection “Poste Restante” is available from Bellowing Ark Press.
 Her most recent work is Lapses & Absences, available from Blue Horse Press (2013): http://www.amazon.com/Lapses-Absences-Tobi-Cogswell/dp/0615923739/ref=sr_1_1?s=books&ie=UTF8&qid=1387411265&sr=1-1&keywords=tobi+cogswell

 Truly imaginative writing can bring us back to the living presence of the grass, to the fields that feed us, to the cities we live in and the nature of the men and women among whom we live.